flant/shell-operator/HOOKS.md

 ]
 ```

-If pod `pod-321d12` will be added into namespace 'default', then hook will be executed with following binding context file:
+If pod `pod-321d12` will be added into namespace 'default', then hook will be executed with "Event" binding context:

 ```
 [